Donate Sponsor

 • bring home something familiar.
 If you can, take some of your new cat’s litter or bedding home, as a familiar scent can help them feel more secure

 • create a sanctuary in your home.
 Start slowly by keeping your new cat in a separate room, with everything they need in one place.
-Providing a place to hide can make them feel safe too
+Providing a place to hide can help them feel safe too

 • consider using pheromones.
-A Feliway diffuser can be helpful in creating a secure environment for cats, try spraying some in the area where they sleep and eat
+A Feliway diffuser can be helpful in creating a secure environment for cats.
+Try spraying some in the area where they sleep and eat

 • give them space.
-One of the best things you can do is give your cat time and space, let them explore in their own time and approach you when they feel comfortable
+One of the best things you can do is give your cat time and space.
+Let them explore in their own time and approach you when they feel comfortable

 It’s normal for new cats to hide away or seem quiet initially before they get to know their new environment.
 By giving them time and space, you’ll increase the chance of a harmonious household.